Is Single-View Mesh Reconstruction Ready for Robotics?: Biography Section

 \section{Biography Section}

 \begin{IEEEbiographynophoto}{Frederik Nolte} is an ELLIS PhD student currently pursuing a DPhil in Engineering Science in the Applied AI Lab at the Oxford Robotics Institute.
-Previously, he earned an M.Sc. in Artificial Intelligence from the University of Amsterdam, where he was an ELLIS Honours Student. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Bernhard Sch\"olkopf} (Senior Member, IEEE) received degrees in mathematics (University of London, U.K., 1992), physics (University of Tübingen, Germany, 1994), and a Ph.D.\ in computer science (Technische Universität Berlin, Germany, 1997).
+Previously, he earned an M.Sc. in Artificial Intelligence from the University of Amsterdam, where he was an ELLIS Honours Student. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Andreas Geiger} is a professor at the University of Tübingen and the Tübingen AI Center.
+Prior to this, he was a visiting professor at ETH Zürich and a group leader at the Max Planck Institute for Intelligent Systems.
+He studied at KIT, EPFL and MIT, and received his PhD degree in 2013 from KIT.
+His research interests are at the intersection of computer vision, machine learning, NLP and robotics.
+His work has been recognized with several prizes, including the Longuet-Higgins Prize, the Mark Everingham Prize, the IEEE PAMI Young Investigator Award, and the Heinz Maier Leibnitz Prize.
+He is head of the department of computer science, an ELLIS fellow, founding board member and initiator of the ELLIS PhD program.
+He maintains the KITTI and KITTI-360 benchmarks as well as the Scholar Inbox platform. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Bernhard Sch\"olkopf} (Senior Member, IEEE) received degrees in mathematics (University of London, U.K., 1992), physics (University of Tübingen, Germany, 1994), and a Ph.D.\ in computer science (Technische Universität Berlin, Germany, 1997).
 He has researched at AT\&T Bell Labs, Microsoft Research Cambridge, and Amazon.
 He is Director at the MPI for Intelligent Systems and at the ELLIS Institute Tübingen, Germany, and professor at ETH Zürich.
 His scientific interests include machine learning, causal inference and their applications across the sciences.
 Schölkopf received the Royal Society Milner Award, the Leibniz Prize, the Körber Prize, and the ACM AAAI Allen Newell Award. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Ingmar Posner} (Member, IEEE) leads the Applied Artificial Intelligence Lab (A2I) at Oxford University and served as a Founding Director of the Oxford Robotics Institute (ORI).
 His research aims to enable machines to robustly act and interact in the real world - for, with, and alongside humans.
 It includes seminal work on large-scale learning from demonstration, unsupervised learning of scene dynamics and 3D object detection.
 Currently, Ingmar's research focusses on representation learning for real-to-sim applications and world models in robotics and beyond.
 He is the recipient of a number of best paper awards at recognised international venues in robotics and AI such as ICAPS, IROS and ISER.
 An ELLIS Fellow, in 2014 he co-founded Oxa, a multi-award winning provider of mobile autonomy software solutions.
 He currently serves as an Amazon Scholar. \end{IEEEbiographynophoto}